 If you have irregular periods or your period is overdue, physical activity can help your menstrual cycle get back on track.
 Being active the days before you expect your period to come and pairing it with a healthy diet, will support your period to be regular.
 There are some fruits and herbs that act as emmenagogues and can help kickstart a late or irregular period.
 Try to eat some pineapples, papaya and parsley.

 It doesn’t have to be a hardcore cardio workout to experience the benefits of working out during your period.
 A simple walk in the park while listening to a podcast or doing a couple of jumping jacks in your living room are also fine.

 The key to get exercise when you least feel like it is to do something you actually enjoy.
 If you’ve got particularly strong menstrual cramps or are feeling down, it’s not very likely you’ll have the mental and physical strength to push yourself through a 15k run.
 Try some yin yoga instead.
 Be realistic with yourself and listen to your body.
 You’ll know if you feel like running a couple of miles or much rather need some menstrual cramp-relieving yoga stretches.

 Be realistic with yourself and listen to your body.
 You’ll know if you feel like running a couple of miles or much rather need some menstrual cramp-relieving yoga stretches.

 Here are 3 types of exercises you can choose from that are recommended to do during your period:

 Light cardio workout

-Do anything from taking a walk while listening to a podcast to a relaxed jog around the park.
+Do anything from taking a walk to a relaxed jog around the park.
 Choose one of your favourite exercises.

 And hey, let's not forget that sex is also physical activity and can do wonders in releasing menstrual cramps.